mdefy/markdown-editor-core/README.md

 yarn add markdown-editor-core
 ```

-Load Codemirror's stylesheet for its default theme and other required stylings;
+Load _CodeMirror_'s stylesheet for its default theme and other required stylings;
 e.g. by including it into your `index.html`:

 ```html